 Although there is no limit on the number of codicils you can add, they are only suitable for straightforward changes.
 If there are any complicated changes to make, it is usually better to make a new will.

 The new will must explain clearly that it revokes all previous wills and codicils.
-Your old will should then be destroyed.
+Finally, you must destroy any previous wills, leaving only the new one intact.

 Peace of Mind

 No one likes to think about it, but making a will can give you great peace of mind.
-If you haven’t made one already, you should write your will sooner rather than later.
+If you haven’t made one already, we’d urge you to write your will sooner rather than later.

 Similarly, if you’re looking for peace of mind in your home, a Lifeline alarm could be the perfect solution.
 Our personal alarms help thousands of elderly and disabled people live safely and independently in their own homes.
 For more information about our service, please get in touch with our friendly team on 0800 999 0400.
 Alternatively, complete our Contact Us form and we will get back to you as soon as possible.